January 2019 • 15 days* • Starts/ends Marseille • £2799

 What sort of motorcycles are suitable?

 Well there’s a question.
-Knowing what lies ahead I’d be happy to ride this tour on anything from a smooth Honda CB500X, a cushy Sertao or some of the bigger BMW twins, a Suzuki V-Strom 650, Triumph Tiger and so on.
+Knowing what lies ahead I’d be happy to ride this tour on anything from a smooth Honda CB500X to a cushy Sertao or some of the bigger BMW twins, a Suzuki V-Strom 650, Triumph Tiger and so on.
 Some of your quarter-ton, continent-mashing hyperadvs or less comfy, dirt-oriented machines may be wasted on this tour, but if your bike can cruise comfortably at 60+, steer, brake, run economically and handle some gravel and sand, it will do the job.
+What about a GS12, I hear you ask?
+I hear they’re pretty good should be fine.

 Why sort of bike repair services are there out there?

-For what you’re probably riding, none bar plugging a flat which you ought to be able to do yourself anyway.
-So your machine wants to be in good shape.
+For what you’re riding, none bar plugging or patching a flat which you ought to be able to do yourself anyway.
+So your machine wants to be in tip top shape.

 I’m worried about my cat; how’s the fuel?

 In Tunisia unleaded is widely found.
-In Algeria not every outback servo may have unleaded (‘sans plomb’).
-In my experience modern efi bike and a typical catalyser can handle a tank of unleaded once in a while.
+In Algeria not every outback servo may have unleaded (‘sans plomb’) – Bordj el Haouas (right), 250km south on Illizi and 150 from Djanet, is a good example.
+In my experience modern efi bikes and a typical catalyser can handle a tank of unleaded once in a while.

 Do I need special tyres?

 Some may see this tour as an excuse to fit cool-looking TKCs.
-Big mistake; remember you have to ride back across wintertime France.
-I prefer riding on the less aggressive spectrum of what I call, do-it-all adventure tyres.
-These will work fine on the road, wet or dry, easily last the tour if fitted new to whateveer you got, and will provide a reassjuring bite on the short, unsealed sections.
-But even here a regular Touramnce-type road tyre will be OK providing you ride smoothly.
+Big mistake; remember you may be riding back across wintertime France.
+I prefer riding on the less aggressive spectrum of what I call do-it-all adventure tyres (left).
+These will work fine on the road, wet or dry, easily last the tour if fitted new to whatever you got, and will provide a reassjuring bite on the short, unsealed sections.
+But even here a regular Tourance-type road tyre will be OK providing you ride smoothly on loose surfaces.

 Is the tour suitable for pillions?